 … and the same rules apply for all search engines.

-But, you don’t need to know everything either.
+But, you don’t need to know everything about search engine algorithms either.

 What Will I Learn?